libertaria-project/progit/README.md

 - 🚧 **Wiki/Docs Management** (Coming - markdown files, git-tracked)
 - 🚧 **Plugin System** (Coming - extend with Lua/WASM)

-Store your issues as **human-readable KDL files** directly in your git repository.
+Store your issues as **JSON files** directly in your git repository.
 Track them, diff them, review them in pull requests.
 Your issues are YOUR data, versioned alongside your code, accessible forever—even if GitHub shuts down tomorrow.

 ## 🔥 **What Makes ProGit Different?**